FrandsenGroup/diffpy.mpdf/README.md

 Full diffpy-cmi suite.

 Current supported platforms are Linux (64- and 32-bit) and MacOS (64-bit).
 With some effort, it may also be possible to run the program on Windows using the Linux Subsystem available for Windows 10.
+Perhaps a better option if you have a Windows PC is to install a virtual machine with a Linux distribution.
+Here's a useful guide on how to do that for Ubuntu using VirtualBox: https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox#1-overview .

 ## Installation